 Learn computer programming and take the first step to a technology career with nearly endless possibilities.
 Penn Foster Career School's Computer Programming Languages Certificate program covers a variety of topics, such as Introduction to Programming, Microsoft® Access, Programming in Java,™ and Visual Basic.® You’ll gain experience with real programs used in the technology field today — all on your own time, in the comfort of your own home.
 And you can complete this program in as little as four months.

-With supportive instructors and a career-focused curriculum, Penn Foster Career School offers an ideal learning environment for those who want to learn about computer programming.
+With supportive instructors and a curriculum designed with the needs of the industry needs in mind, Penn Foster Career School offers an ideal learning environment for those who want to learn about computer programming.
 This program can help you take the first step towards a new career as a computer programmer, website or software developer, or database manager.¹

 Program Goal and Outcomes